-Such details on EV reimbursement rates are not yet available from a U.S. government source.
+Such details on the EV electric car mileage reimbursement rate are not yet available from a U.S. government source.
 However, trends show that this will soon need to be addressed as more cars get on the road.
 After all, there are several government incentives to purchase an electric vehicle, from cash rebates to HOV-lane access in metro areas.

 Why I drive an electric car?
 I'm not ok with sacrificing the surface of our planet or our air for my lifestyle. https://t.co/Rb2VtAAAg9— Kyle Field (@mrkylefield) March 4, 2017

 In the meantime, it seems safe to simply submit the same electric car mileage reimbursement rate as for gas vehicles since there’s no official information from the U.S. government with separate rates.